anirudh-777/pynse/README.md

 ## Basic Usage

-Get a stock's data as a pandas dataframe.
+Get a stock's info as a pandas dataframe.

 ```
 In [1]: from pynse import get_stock_data